Create a new Azure API Management service instance

 Create an API Management service

-This is long running operation and could take up to 15 minutes.
+This is a long running operation and could take up to 15 minutes.

 New-AzureRmApiManagement -ResourceGroupName "myResourceGroup" -Location "West US" -Name "apim-name" -Organization "myOrganization" -AdminEmail "myEmail" -Sku "Developer"